thinhpham2122/Color_the_Sky/README.md

 By default, input data for `run.py` should be placed in `./feature`.
 However, this assumes images have already been downscaled and otherwise prepared.
 If you have data that is not already in the expected form, place it in `raw_image` and run `ImageProcessor.java` which will automatically do this for you.

+ImageProcessor.java

+In order to use this file, users can configure the two following variable:

+*   inPath: The path to the images folder
+*   outPath: The path to the target output folder

 ###
 **Application**

 Once your data is in the appropriate directories, all you need to do is